 Before continuing, make sure to update the engine access file, index.js, to allow game developer access to the newly defined functionality.

-Defining the Particle and Particle Game Object
+Defining the Particle and Particle Game Classes

 You are now ready to define the actual particle, its default behaviors, and the class for a collection of particles.